Sweeney, Coombs, and Fredericks Building

 The Sweeney, Coombs, and Fredericks Building is a late Victorian commercial building with a 3-story corner turret and Eastlake decorative elements that was designed by George E. Dickey in 1889.
 The building is located at 301 Main Street in Houston, Texas and occupies the corner of Main Street and Congress Street in Downtown Houston.
-The building is one of the few Victorian-style architectural structures that remains in the city.
+The building is one of the few Victorian-style architectural structures that remain in the city.
 The building received a "City of Houston Landmark" designation in 2009.
 The building is included in the National Register of Historic Places by virtue of being a conforming structure in the Main Street/Market Square Historic District.
+It is formerly the home of restaurant Cava Bistro.

 Location

 The Sweeney, Coombs and Fredericks Building shares a 75-year ground lease from Harris County and adjacent to the historic Pillot Building.
 The building lies within the boundaries of Houston's Main Street/Market Square Historic District.
 Market Square, the namesake for the historic district, is just one block away on Congress Street.